 - No foreign transaction fees or transfer fees

-Here are 23 other checking and prepaid debit card accounts with early direct deposit that didn’t make our top 10.
+Here are over 35 other checking accounts and prepaid debit cards with early direct deposit that didn’t make our top 10.

 - Ally Bank